dvanblerkom/ece4203_lab1/README.md

 sed -e 's/\(unit_cell_\)\([0-9]\{1\}\.\)/\10\2/' force_regs.ucli
 ```

 Both `sed`, vim, and `grep` use ”Basic Regular Expressions” by default.
-For regular expressions heavy with special characters, sometimes it makes more sense to assume most characters except `a-zA-Z0-9` have special meanings (and they get escaped with only to match them literally).
+For regular expressions heavy with special characters, sometimes it makes more sense to assume most characters except `a-zA-Z0-9` have special meanings (and they get escaped only to match them literally).
 This is called ”Extended Regular Expressions”, and `?+{}()` no longer need to be escaped.
 A great resource for learning more is [Wikipedia](http://en.wikipedia.org/wiki/Regular_expression#POSIX_basic_and_extended).

 In Vim, you can do this with `\v`: